-GEPA 442 Assurances Instructions
+GEPA 442 Assurances

-1. The applicant has the necessary legal authority to apply for and to receive the proposed award.
+- By checking this box, the applicant/award recipient (hereinafter the term applicant includes award recipient as the context requires), hereby certifies and assures the Illinois State Board of Education that: - 1.
+The applicant has the necessary legal authority to apply for and to receive the proposed award.
 The filing of this application has been authorized by the governing body of the applicant, and the undersigned representative has been duly authorized to file this application for and in behalf of said applicant, and otherwise to act as the authorized representative of the applicant in connection with this application and any award in relation thereto.